Dan West (musician): Solo albums

-West has also released solo albums Hot Corners, Does It Suit You?, the EP Expression Compression as part of US label Silber Records' "5 in 5" conceptual series of EPs, and d'Animal l'Ogic.
+West has released solo albums Hot Corners, Does It Suit You?, the EP Expression Compression as part of US label Silber Records' "5 in 5" conceptual series of EPs, and d'Animal l'Ogic.

-Chad Keller of love/hate Magazine called West's debut solo album Hot Corners: "Chunky and emotional, with traces of trippy Brit rock.
-Beautiful sounds that are raw and real in an era of over-filtered, pop-fodder."
-Johnny Whiteside of LA Weekly gave a rave review: "Never flashy, always genuine, Dan West is a pop stylist of rare quality, one whose originality and intimate involvement with music guarantees any listener soul-deep satisfaction."
-The album features tracks Lifeless, Everywhere I Go, One Kiss, U & I, We R I, Never Go Away, The Sprawling Sun, LA Story, Never No, Always Yes, Silicon, Zombie Girl, Another Way, Wasting Time, Bedroom Revolution, and Is This Really Anything?
+Chad Keller of love/hate Magazine called West's 2013 debut solo album Hot Corners: "Chunky and emotional, with traces of trippy Brit rock."
+LA Weekly called West "a pop stylist of rare quality, one whose originality and intimate involvement with music guarantees any listener soul-deep satisfaction."

-His second album Does It Suit You? also garnered high praise, with Keller calling it: "Innocent, psychedelic, poetic and highly addictive.
-A fun-loving fusion of the best parts of Blur, Tame Impala, and Beck all rolled into one free-spirited sound from the depths of the human heart."
-It features the tracks Does It Suit You?, I Was Never Here, Distractions, Falling Upward, Make Tomorrow A Better Day, The Valley's Gone, Higher, The Garden of Life, We're Satisfied, Krunkle Kanyon, She Strikes A Pose, Digging into You, Azalia's in Bloom, Never Thought I'd Find, and Gregorian Byrds.

-LA Weekly describes West as "a multifaceted, ferociously gifted musician."
-He has toured the US, Europe, and Australasia.
+His second album Does It Suit You?, released inn 2014, also garnered high praise, with Keller calling it: "Innocent, psychedelic, poetic and highly addictive.
+A fun-loving fusion of the best parts of Blur, Tame Impala, and Beck all rolled into one free-spirited sound from the depths of the human heart."{citation needed} In 2016 LA Weekly described West as "a multifaceted, ferociously gifted musician."
+As a solo artist he has toured the U.S., Europe, and Australasia.